markcameron/.emacs.d/README.md

 Open the `.emacs.d/init.el` file and modify the `(setq default-directory "C:/web/www")` to match your folder structure, so that a `C-x C-f` opens by default there.

+If you want to use to bundled Monaco font, then you will need to install it if you don't already have it.

+**Windows or GNU/Linux GUI**

+Double click the monaco.ttf file and click on install.

+**Gnu/Linux CLI**

+Copy the Monaco.ttf file to the `~/.fonts` directory (create if needed) and then run `fc-cache -f -v` to rebuild the font cache.

 Open Emacs and run the following:

 `M-x all-the-icons-install-fonts`

 If on GNU Linux/Mac it should install automatically.
-On Windows you'll be prompted for a download location, and once downloaded you'll need to go and manually install each font by clicking on it and then the install button.
+On Windows you'll be prompted for a download location, and once downloaded you'll need to go and manually install each font by double clicking on it and then pressing the install button.

 Re-open Emacs and all should be running smoothly.